Aged care in Australia: Home Care Package

 It is possible to change services or move to a different level of package based on changing needs.

 Older Australians or their carer can contact the My Aged Care service provided by the Australian Government to find out if they can access government funding to help cover the cost of Aged Care Services.
 My Aged Care can arrange for the person to be assessed by the Aged Care Assessment Team (ACAT) or ACAS (Victoria only).

 The funding a person receive varies depending on the level of their Home Care Package and is paid direct to the service provider.
 If personal circumstances allow, the Government expects people receiving funding to contribute to the cost of their care.

-The amount they will need to contribute is based on their income and is determined by the Department of Human Services.
+The amount they will need to contribute is based on their income and is determined by the Department of Health, Disability and Ageing.

 Commonwealth Home Support Programme

 If a person only requires short-term help or some assistance with daily activities around the home, the Commonwealth Home Support Programme allows them to access the specific services they need, when they need them.
 The Commonwealth Home Support Programme lets the older person choose the services they need as required.

 Services available under the Commonwealth Home Support Programme include: